Holiday economics: Introduction by Arroyo

 Those who would have report to work if not for the holiday but did not render work are paid their regular rate.
 Employees required to work due to their nature of their work are paid extra of their daily rate and cost of living daily allowance depending if the holiday is a regular (200%) or a special non-working holiday (130%).
 If a holiday falls on a non-working day for the employee, the employee is not compensated.

-President Gloria Macapagal Arroyo, Proclamation No. 1211 in January 2007 declaring Independence Day which falls on June 12 a working holiday, and the day before a non-working holiday – effectively moving the holiday.
+President Gloria Macapagal Arroyo signed Proclamation No. 1211 in January 2007 declaring Independence Day which falls on June 12 a working holiday, and the day before a non-working holiday – effectively moving the holiday.
 However rites organized by the government remained observed on the actual date.

-She would sign into law Republic Act 9492 the Holiday Economics Law, in Jul 24, 2007 which allows the observance of otherwise fixed public holidays except for New Year's Day on January 1, All Saint's Day on November 1, Christmas Day on December 25, and the last day of the year, December 31 to the nearest Monday.
+She would sign into law Republic Act 9492 the Holiday Economics Law on July 24, 2007 which allows the observance of otherwise fixed public holidays except for New Year's Day on January 1, All Saint's Day on November 1, Christmas Day on December 25, and the last day of the year, December 31 to the nearest Monday.
 The Senate bill of the law was introduced by Senator Joker Arroyo.
 The measure was enacted in a bid to boost domestic tourism.